Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

 </Event>
 ``````

 To detect an event log like the one above, you can specify an eventkey named `EventData`.
-In this case, the condition will matach as long as any one of the nested tags without a Name attribute matches.
+In this case, the condition will match as long as any one of the nested tags without a `Name` attribute matches.

 ``````
 detection: